 MAXTAP: Southern Regional's program for academically talented students derives its name from a desire to MAXimize the Talent And Potential of all its students.
-Maxtap is incorporated within the 8th Grade Encore Program.
+MAXTAP is incorporated within both the 7th and 8th Grade Encore Programs.
 The 8th grade program is for students who completed the selection process in 7th grade.